Daria8976/M4Bench/README.md

 <img src="assets/comparison.png" />

 ## Installation
-Since different MLLMs may require different versions of `transformers` and `other dependencies`, we recommend creating a separate virtual environment for each model series (e.g., Qwen Series) to avoid dependency conflicts.
+> **Tip:** Since different MLLMs may require different versions of `transformers` and other dependencies, we recommend creating a separate virtual environment for each model series (e.g., Qwen Series) to avoid dependency conflicts.
 ```bash
 pip install -r requirements.txt
 ```